 “Plan, organise, and most

 The skills and knowledge gained in this course will be sought-after by potential employers and will differentiate you from other applicants.
-By developing effective project management skills, you will be building strong, transferable skills that can be utilised in any future employment,” she says.
+By developing effective project management skills, you will be building strong, transferable skills that can be utilised in any future employment.